 Mr Thore Vestby, Oslo, The ICHI Fund, Beijing/Oslo:

 – for inviting me to become a board member of the ICHI Fund and for travelling with me – together with her lovely 12-year old daughter Canran – to the Anhui province where we visited the old paper mill that does Xuan papers the old way and – afterwards – for proceeding to show me Suzhou.
-Learned so much and got so many things translated; I would never have been able to gain so much knowledge without their wonderful company.
+I learned so much and got so many things translated; I would never have been able to gain so much knowledge without their wonderful company and help.

 Mr Wang Zhi, Småland, Sweden and Shanghai: